respins/repins.io-dev/README.md

     Will try to keep game packages as opt-in standalone's so that it gives total and complete freedom on what type of games and what type of setup you can use.
     Releases under Respins.io will always be based on existing games and existing methods to be able to use these games for free.

+## Future
+In future I would want to build more in regards to (open) or semi-open (freemium) sourced casino software (operator side).

+However in meantime I plan myself to release continued free of charge snippets & modules while providing free support to anyone needing help on setup and whatsoever through our community links, check [www.respins.io](https://respins.io)

+## Disclaimer
+While technical methods/setups used are similarly used within production environments on casino's like [Bc.game](https://www.bc.game), [Stake.com](https://www.stake.com), [Sportsbet.com](https://sportsbet.com) and world's biggest iGaming distributors like [Softswiss.com](https://softswiss.com) & [BlueOcean.com](https://www.blueocean.com) - you should refrain from malpractice like the skipping of spins and any other illegal activities with actual gamblers.

+All packages provided for game providers are done so using their own demo pages & resources (as they actively open this up for such malpractice), please really do not try to mis-use/duplicate to use on actual fair-play & small game providers.

+Regardless you should **never** use any of the resources provided straight out of the box in any productional capacity.

+More info on how to spot an abusing provider/aggregator will follow in some time @ [respins.io](https://respins.io).

 ## Got a great idea?
 Or are you simply motivated to create something out of this?

 If you have a great idea I can personally invest up-to 50K Euro's to your business start-up if you actively use & credit project, and ofcourse if your idea is interesting & "innovating" enough, basically innovating is to beat trash casino systems that are still globally used, in example by parties as MondoGaming.eu so while not hard to beat, if you have something unique or contribute - feel free to e-mail [investments@respins.io](mailto:investments@respins.io) or contact through Telegram.